taokong/FoveaBox/README.md

 # FoveaBox: Beyond Anchor-based Object Detector

-This repo is a official implementation of "FoveaBox: FoveaBox: Beyond Anchor-based Object Detector" on COCO object detection based on open-mmlab's mmdetection.
+This repo is a official implementation of "FoveaBox: Beyond Anchor-based Object Detector" on COCO object detection based on open-mmlab's mmdetection.
 Many thanks to mmdetection for their simple and clean framework.

 FoveaBox is a state-of-the-art visual object detection system for object detection framework, as presented in our paper [https://arxiv.org/abs/1904.03797](https://arxiv.org/abs/1904.03797):